ibm-cloud-architecture/refarch-reefer-ml/simulator/README.md

 ### Application deployment

 The application can be deployed to a remote OpenShift cluster by using the `appsody deploy` command:
-1. There are three required configuration elements for connectivity to IBM Event Streams (Kafka) prior to deployment:
+1. There are four required configuration elements for connectivity to IBM Event Streams (Kafka) prior to deployment:
   - A `ConfigMap` named `kafka-brokers` **[Reference Link](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/backing-services/#event-streams-kafka-brokers_1)**
+  - A `ConfigMap` named `kafka-topics` **[Reference Link](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/backing-services/#event-streams-kafka-topics_1)**
   - A `Secret` named `eventstreams-api-key` **[Reference Link](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/backing-services/#event-streams-api-key_1)**
   - A `Secret` named `eventstreams-cert-pem` _(if connecting to an on-premise version of IBM Event Streams)_ **[Reference Link](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/backing-services/#event-streams-certificates)**